Caleb Azumah Nelson

-Caleb Azumah Nelson (born 1993) is a British–Ghanaian writer and photographer.
+Caleb Azumah Nelson (born 1993) is a British writer and photographer.
 His 2021 debut novel, Open Water, won the Costa Book Award for First Novel.

 Personal life

 Azumah Nelson grew up in Bellingham in South East London and currently lives in South East London.
 For the first six years of his life, he lived with his maternal grandmother after she moved to London from Ghana, though she eventually returned to her home country.

 He was educated at a local "predominantly black primary school" before obtaining a scholarship to the independent Alleyn's School London in Dulwich, where he was "one of only four black kids in the year."
 He graduated from Coventry University with a sports science degree.

 Beyond writing and photography, Azumah Nelson played violin for 10 years.
 As a teenager was also a talented basketball player with aspirations of playing in Europe and perhaps getting a sports scholarship to an American university; however, he badly dislocated his right shoulder leading to the premature end to his basketball career.
 It was in lieu of playing basketball that Azumah Nelson began writing prose – which he kept up through his years studying sports science at Coventry University.

 Azumah Nelson's dream to become an author began as a teenager in 2019, after his godfather, aunt and three of his grandparents died.
 Thereafter, Azumah Nelson handed in his notice at Apple and began writing full time.